magicicada/cp/assessments/assign_2/Constraint Programming Assignment 2_ Explainer video option.md

 ---
-tags: cp, cp_2022, teaching, assessment
+tags: cp, cp_2023, teaching, assessment
 ---

 # Constraint Programming Assignment 2: Explainer video option

-This assignment is worth 20% of your final grade, and is marked out of 40 marks.
-It must be submitted on Moodle by 4:30 pm on Tuesday 8th November.
+This assignment is worth 35 percent of your final grade, and is marked by band using the standard university marking scheme.
+It must be submitted on Moodle by 4:30 pm on Friday 1 December.

-If you choose the explainer option you must produce a **maximum 7-minute** video explaining one of the concepts on the list below.
+If you choose the explainer option you must produce a **maximum 10-minute** video explaining one of the concepts on the list below.

 You video should include a worked example of the concept you are describing, and mention how it links to what we have mentioned in class.